-Two hundred and fifteen strong, most of them islanders, people who previously had been complete strangers as they had never before formed the permanent crew of any ship, came together to pull off the first naval feat since the foundation of the Modern Greek State.
+Two hundred and fifteen strong, most of the islanders, people who previously had been strangers as they had never before formed the permanent crew of any ship, came together to pull off the first naval feat since the foundation of the Modern Greek State.
 Their orders were to present the flag of the Hellenic Navy to the 60.000 Greeks living in the U.S. but also to be the first exploratory mission of Free Greece.

 The voyage of “Miaoulis” to America broke all the records set since the establishment of the Modern Greek State.
-A single ship, the masted cruiser “Navarchos Miaoulis”, representing one people, one State and one Nation, with the wind in her sails, crossed the Atlantic Ocean and brought the flag of the Hellenic Navy to the New World for the first time.
-It is worth mentioning that the first passenger ship to follow a similar trajectory on a scheduled route seven years after “Miaoulis”, belonging to a Greek shipping company and bearing the Greek flag, was the ocean liner Moraitis that departed from the Port of Piraeus on June 23rd 1907 bound for America.
-For Moraitis however to perform its scheduled operations, many events had to first take place, the most important being the voyage of “Miaoulis”.
+A single ship, the masted cruiser “Navarchos Miaoulis,” representing one people, one State, and one Nation, with the wind in her sails, crossed the Atlantic Ocean and brought the flag of the Hellenic Navy to the New World for the first time.
+It is worth mentioning that the first passenger ship to follow a similar trajectory on a scheduled route seven years after “Miaoulis,” belonging to a Greek shipping company and bearing the Greek flag, was the ocean liner Moraitis that departed from the Port of Piraeus on June 23rd, 1907 bound for America.
+For Moraitis however to perform its scheduled operations, many events had first to take place, the most important being the voyage of “Miaoulis.”

 The newspaper Atlantis welcomed the ship to America with an article bearing the title Courage, Hope and Hard Work meaning.
-You have been rewarded for your courage, hope and hard work.
+You have been rewarded for your courage, hope, and hard work.
 Behold!
 Greece itself now stands before you, it has crossed the Atlantic Ocean and has come to meet us.
-The visit to “Miaoulis” was not a mere formality, it was more of a pious pilgrimage and the visitors cried tears of joy.
+The visit to “Miaoulis” was not a mere formality, it was more of a pious pilgrimage, and the visitors cried tears of joy.
 Just the sound of the Commanding Officer’s name (who had not yet accomplished the heroic deeds he was to become even more famous for in the Balkan Wars which would soon break out) sent shivers down their spine because his name reminded them of the Greek Revolution and the War of Independence.

-A sea of visitors, both Greeks and other Americans, came to visit “Miaoulis”.
+A sea of visitors, both Greeks and other Americans, came to visit “Miaoulis.”
 Eyes became watery, tears were shed, people held the crew members in a long embrace, the interior of the ship overflowed with flower bouquets and prize cups, telegram wires buzzed with the news of the arrival of the ship and wherever there were Greeks in America their hearts sang out and chanted “Miaoulis” has come!

 The exact same sentiment prompted William McKinley, the President of the United States to invite Commanding Officer Pavlos Kountouriotis to the White House.
-It was a one-of-a kind, extraordinary meeting that was surely not a formal procedure dictated by protocol.
+It was a one-of-a-kind, extraordinary meeting that was surely not a formal procedure dictated by protocol.
 It was an act of friendship, a gesture showing the respect and appreciation of the U.S. President towards Greek seamanship but also recognition of a unique accomplishment.
-The President did not make a habit of receiving all Commanding Officers of naval ships reaching the shores of America at the White House, he only asked to see the Greek Commanding Officer!
+The President did not make a habit of receiving all Commanding Officers of naval ships reaching the shores of America at the White House; he only asked to see the Greek Commanding Officer!

-Public opinion worldwide was truly amazed by the remarkable abilities of the men serving in the Hellenic Navy because of the actions of just one ship, the “Miaoulis”.
-Only Mighty Naval Powers like England, France and even America had been held in such high esteem before.
+Public opinion worldwide was truly amazed by the remarkable abilities of the men serving in the Hellenic Navy because of the actions of just one ship, the “Miaoulis.”
+Only Mighty Naval Powers like England, France, and even America had been held in such high esteem before.
 Now Greece, a small country, took its place alongside them and was considered a country of naval prowess.
-All this happened thanks to what was achieved by just one ship.
+All this happened, thanks to what was achieved by just one ship.
 Even the inventor Thomas Edison who discovered electricity came to pay tribute to the Greek naval officers who had succeeded in crossing the ocean.

-Nevertheless, the mission of “Miaoulis” was not just to establish contact with the Greek diaspora, explore the sea, record its findings and present the flag of the Hellenic Navy.
+Nevertheless, the mission of “Miaoulis” was not just to establish contact with the Greek diaspora, explore the sea, record its findings, and present the flag of the Hellenic Navy.
 It also became a training ship for the officers and crew of the Hellenic Navy as it had sailed across the ocean, something which up until then had been the exclusive prerogative of ships of the Hellenic Merchant Marine.

 The book 1900, written in Greek by Panagiotis Tripontikas and Stefanos Milesis, is available at the Floating Naval Museum Battleship Averof, Alsos Ellinikis Naftikis Paradosis, Flisvos, Paleo Faliro 17510, Greece.